 - Their longest track, "The Sexual Act" from the instrumental album Jammed, clocks in at just over 39 minutes.

 - "Night Sequence" clocks in at 20 minutes.

-- To a lesser extent, their cover of "Cortez The Killer" is just over 11 minutes long.
+- To a lesser extent, their Cover Version of Neil Young's "Cortez The Killer" is just over 11 minutes long.